 Besides the AUX_ADV_EXT packet, extended advertising has other auxiliary packets based on the advertising mode.
 For scannable advertising, the packets are AUX_SCAN_REQ and AUX_SCAN_RSP, and for connectable advertising, they are AUX_CONNECT_REQ and AUX_CONNECT_RSP.

-These four variants are transmitted subsequent to the AUX_ADV_IND and share the same secondary channel as that initial packet.
+These four packet types are sent after the AUX_ADV_IND packet and use the same secondary channel as this initial packet for their transmission.

-For instance, in scannable advertising, after each AUX_ADV_IND PDU is sent, the advertiser listens for an AUX_SCAN_REQ PDU from the scanner on the same secondary advertising channel index.
-If detected, the advertiser then responds with an AUX_SCAN_RSP PDU on that exact secondary channel index.
+For instance, during scannable advertising, after each AUX_ADV_IND PDU is sent, the advertiser listens for an AUX_SCAN_REQ PDU from the scanner on the same secondary advertising channel index used for the transmission of the AUX_ADV_IND packet.
+If detected, the advertiser then responds with an AUX_SCAN_RSP PDU on that same secondary channel index.

 Configuring Extended Advertising via HCI Commands